christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     Here, Numpy Python package has been installed at least twice.
 Once with `conda`, once with `pip`.
 Note:

-    - `pip` does not see the packages installed by the system as well as the packages installed via conda
+    - `pip` does not see the packages installed by the system XXXXanymore as well as the packages installed via conda

       ```bash
       pip uninstall numpy